Donny Benét

-Donny Benét (born Ben Waples) is an Australian recording artist, based in Sydney.
+Donny Benét (born Benjamin Waples) is an Australian recording artist, based in Sydney.
 In 2011, he released his debut studio album Don't Hold Back through indie label Rice is Nice.
 His fifth studio album, Mr Experience, reached #26 on the ARIA Charts in May 2020.

 Biography

-Benét was born Ben Waples to a family of an Italian mother and a father who, like Benét, is also a musician.
-According to an NME interview in 2020, Ben Waples developed his Donny Benét persona when he watched an Italian accordionist perform to nursing homes.
-Prior to his solo career, he played double bass for jazz bands in Sydney.
+Benét was born Benjamin Waples to an Italian mother and a father who, like Benét, is also a musician.
+According to an NME interview in 2020, Waples developed his Donny Benét persona when he watched an Italian accordionist perform in nursing homes.
+Prior to his solo career, he played double bass in jazz bands in Sydney.

 Benét claims he was exposed to music from an early age as his father Antonio Giacomelli Benét was an Italian Disco accordionist and taught Donny to play the accordion and the electric bass.
-Benét played his first shows as an accordionist and synth player in Italian bands around Sydney until in the mid-2000s.
+Benét played his first shows as an accordionist and synth player in Italian bands around Sydney until the mid-2000s.

 In 2010, Benét played in Jack Ladder's band The Dreamlanders and began recording his own songs in his studio Donnyland Studios.
-In 2011 he signed with Rice is Nice records and released Don't Hold Back, which was received with interest from Australian music media publications praising Benét's sincere take on 80's pop music.
+In 2011 he signed with Rice is Nice records and released Don't Hold Back, which was received with interest from Australian music media publications praising Benét's sincere take on 80s pop music.

 In March 2020, Benét's track "Konichiwa" was included on The Weeknd's 'Handpicked Playlist', which highlights 24 songs that inspired his album, After Hours.

 In March 2020, Benét announced the release of his fifth studio album Mr. Experience as well as an accompanying tour of Europe and Australia.
-In April, many of these tour dates were postponed due to effects of the 2019–20 coronavirus pandemic.
+In April, many of these tour dates were postponed due to the effects of the 2019–20 coronavirus pandemic.

-Benét said Mr. Experience was inspired by the stylings of Bryan Ferry and Hiroshi Yoshimura, and in order to produce the record, he "envisioned the soundtrack to a dinner party set in the late 1980s".
+Benét said Mr. Experience was inspired by the stylings of Bryan Ferry and Hiroshi Yoshimura, and to produce the record, he "envisioned the soundtrack to a dinner party set in the late 1980s".
 Mr.Experience was released on 22 May 2020 and debuted at number 26 on the ARIA Charts, becoming Benét's first release to reach the ARIA top 100.

 In 2020, Benét's portrait, painted by Melbourne artist Tom Gerrard, was selected for the Salon des Refusés (Archibald).

-In February 2022, Benét released his first new music in almost two years with the instrumental piece titled Le Piano and announced the release of his forthcoming EP, of the same name, released on 1 April 2022.
+In February 2022, Benét released his first new music in almost two years with the instrumental piece titled Le Piano and announced the release of his forthcoming EP of the same name, released on 1 April 2022.

 In October 2022, Benét announced a 2023 North American tour for Le Piano from 22 February to 18 March 2023.